Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 ### Garbage collector available bytes

 The tests keep track of total available garbage collector bytes.
-This allows for detecting any memory leaks increasing memory used over time in the program.
+This allows for detecting any memory leaks in the program.
 No significant memory leaks were observed during the tests.
 The screenshot below shows data from garbage collector over all the 4 devices used in the tests.
 The data shows consistent size of available garbage collector bytes.

 ![_](GCbytes.png)

 ### Desired twin and C2D messages handled

-Each device in the test receives desired twin properties updates and C2D messages every 3 seconds from a service app.
+Each device in the test receives desired twin properties updates and C2D messages every 3 seconds from service.
 The screenshot below shows data collected over all 4 devices used in the tests.
-The graph is not a linear curve due a bug in MQTT implementation where desired twin properties and C2D messages were not being parsed correctly.
+The graph is not a linear curve due a bug in MQTT implementation where desired twin properties and c2d messages were not being parsed correctly.
 This test helped us find and resolve the issue.

 ![_](c2d,twin.png)

-### Reported twin and telemetry sent
+### Reported twin and Telemetry sent

 Each device requests reported twin properties every 10 seconds and sends telemetry message to service every 3 seconds.
-The graph for both is linear and the difference in slope is due to the difference in time interval for both operations.
+The graph for both is linear and the difference in gradient is due to the difference in time interval for both operations.

 ![_](twin,telemetry.png)